younglhome/training-materials/lab-data/common/bootloader/beaglebone-black/README.txt

 Now, format the first partition in FAT format:

-sudo mkfs.vfat -F 32 /dev/mmcblk0p1 -n boot
+sudo mkfs.vfat -F 32 /dev/sdd1 -n boot

 Remove the card and insert it again.
 It should automatically be mounted on '/media/$USER/boot'.

 Now, copy the below files to this partition:

-cp dtb MLO MLO.final u-boot.img u-boot.img.final MBR /media/$USER/boot
+cp dtb zImage MLO MLO.final u-boot.img u-boot.img.final MBR /media/$USER/boot

 Note that we're using two versions of U-Boot:
 - MLO, u-boot.img: just used for booting from external MMC and booting the kernel/rootfs